What is a single-member LLC in Colorado?

 Step 5: Get a single-member LLC EIN

-An EIN, or Employer Identification number, acts like a Social Security number for a business entity.
+An What is an EIN, or Employer Identification number, acts like a Social Security number for a business entity.
 Any LLC is required to get one if they have more than one member, owe excise taxes, or have employees.
 Many banks also require you to have one to get a business bank account.

 As a result, some single owner LLCs don’t have to get one, but it’s a good idea for future growth.
 And you can obtain one for free with the IRS.
 And if you’re not a fan of tax paperwork, we can file the EIN form for you.